-- Studies of collective states (those in which many nucleons participate) in nuclei and the limits of collectivity in nuclei.
-The goal of these studies is an understanding how systems of nucleons are organized and how they form collective excitations.
+Studies of collective states (those in which many nucleons participate) in nuclei and the limits of collectivity in nuclei.
+The goal of these studies is to understand how systems of nucleons are organized and how they form collective excitations.

-- Precision measurements of nuclear decays with the aim of obtaining a more precise value for some fundamental constants of particle physics, and the search for physics beyond our currently accepted theories.
+Precision measurements of nuclear decays.
+Prof. Garrett and his team are seeking a more precise value for some fundamental constants of particle physics, and the search for physics beyond our currently accepted theories.

-- Development of new and novel instrumentation for nuclear physics.
-Specifically, I have developed the data acquisition system for the 8pi gamma-ray spectrometer at TRIUMF, the most sensitive spectrometer in the world dedicated to beta-decay studies, and have built the DANTE array of barium fluoride detectors to enable determination of nuclear lifetimes to a precision of 10-11 seconds.
-I am currently constructing the DESCANT neutron detector array.
-In addition, I am active in the the development of the GRIFFIN spectrometer, a new gamma-ray array that will be approximately 300 times more powerful than the 8pi spectrometer.
+Development of new and novel instrumentation for nuclear physics.
+Prof. Garrett has developed the data acquisition system for the 8pi gamma-ray spectrometer at TRIUMF, the most sensitive spectrometer in the world dedicated to beta-decay studies, and has built the DANTE array of barium fluoride detectors to enable determination of nuclear lifetimes to a precision of 10-11 seconds.
+He is constructing the DESCANT neutron detector array.
+In addition, he is active in the development of the GRIFFIN spectrometer, a new gamma-ray array that will be approximately 300 times more powerful than the 8pi spectrometer.